NeMoUtka/Smile-and-Face-Detector/README.md

-It is human's face and smile detector written by using Python language and
+It is human's face and smile detector
+Written by using:
+* Python language
 * Open CV library
 * Cascade Neural Networks

-For using detector you should download both xml files, python and open cv library and then run code
+For using detector you should download both xml files, python and open cv library Finally, you can run main.py